Complaining about health and social care

 Professional association for solicitors in England and Wales.
 Includes a searchable directory of solicitors.

 The final stage for complaints about councils and some other organisations providing local public services.

-Offer confidential advice, support and information on health-related matters.
-You can find them by searching on NHS UK or asking a doctor or healthcare professional for their details.
+Offers confidential advice, support and information on health-related matters.
+You can find services by searching on NHS UK or asking a doctor or healthcare professional for their details.